About Adel

-Adel is a city in Lake County, Oregon.
+Adel is an unincorporated community in Lake County, Oregon.
 Use the official town and county resources on this page to reach the clerk, court, assessment, public records, and Freedom of Information request pages serving residents and researchers.

 Jail & Inmate Records